Industry Research

 The second generation (2023-2024) introduced aggregation and liquidity primitives.
 Blur pioneered real-time floor tracking and batch bidding.
 NFT-fi protocols (BendDAO, NFTfi, Blend) introduced lending against NFT collateral.
 AMM-based systems (Sudoswap, Caviar) attempted to bring automated market making to non-fungible tokens by pooling similar items along bonding curves.
 Each of these innovations addressed a genuine limitation -- price discovery, capital efficiency, passive liquidity -- but all remained constrained by bilateral matching at the trade level.

 The third generation, now emerging in 2025-2026, is the infrastructure layer: specialized middleware that sits between marketplace frontends and settlement protocols.
 This layer does not compete with marketplaces; it provides capabilities that individual marketplaces cannot efficiently build in isolation.
-Trade coordination -- the discovery of coordinated trades across participant preference graphs -- is the defining primitive of this third generation.
+Trade coordination -- helping users trade from what they own into what they want -- is the defining primitive of this third generation.

 The Bilateral-to-Coordinated Shift